- Company/Business Entity

 The extramural research program for small businesses that is established by the Awarding Components of certain Federal agencies under Pub.
 L. 97-219, the Small Business Innovation Development Act, as amended.
 For the purposes of this policy, the term SBIR includes the Small Business Technology Transfer (STTR) Program, which was established by Pub.
 L. 102-564.
 (Definition adapted from section 510 of the National Science Foundation’s Grant Policy Manual).

-A university department that “pursues, protects, packages and licenses to business the intellectual property generated from research at CU.
-The TTO provides assistance to faculty, staff and students, as well as to businesses looking to license or invest in CU technology.”
+A university department that “pursues, protects, packages and licenses to business the intellectual property generated from research at CU Boulder.
+Venture Partners provides assistance to faculty, staff and students, as well as to businesses looking to license or invest in CU Boulder technology.”